Moby Dick (1956 film): Casting

 Gregory Peck was initially surprised to be cast as Ahab (part of the studio's agreement to fund the film was that Huston use a "name" actor as Ahab).
 Peck later commented that he felt Huston himself should have played Ahab.
 Huston had long wanted to make a film of Moby-Dick, and had intended to cast his own father, actor Walter Huston as Ahab, but he had died in 1950.
 Peck went on to play the role of Father Mapple in the 1998 television miniseries adaptation of Melville's novel, with Patrick Stewart as Ahab.
 Peck, comparing his performances in this film and the 1998 Moby Dick miniseries, said he liked the miniseries better because it was more faithful to the novel and had a greater sense of adventure.

 Peck and Huston intended to shoot Herman Melville's Typee in 1957, but the funding fell through.
 Not long after, the two had a falling-out.
 According to one biography, Peck discovered to his disappointment that he had not been Huston's choice for Ahab, but in fact was thrust upon the director by the Mirisch brothers to secure financing.
 Peck felt Huston had deceived him into taking a part for which Peck felt he was ill-suited.
 Years later, the actor tried to patch up his differences with the director, but Huston, quoted in Lawrence Grobel's biography The Hustons, rebuked Peck ("It was too late to start over", said Huston) and the two never spoke to each other again.
 Nevertheless, Huston's daughter Anjelica confirmed in a 2003 Larry King Live interview that her father had "adored" Peck.

 At the age of four, Anjelica Huston met Peck dressed as Ahab when she visited the set of her father's film.
-Decades later, she and Peck would meet again and become close friends with each other until the latter's death.
+Decades later, she and Peck would meet again and become close friends until the latter's death.

 Orson Welles later used the salary from his appearance to fund his own stage production, Moby Dick—Rehearsed, in which Rod Steiger played Captain Ahab.

 Friedrich von Ledebur wore skintight prosthetics made by a local nylon factory for Queequeg's tattoos.

 Folk singer A.L.
 Lloyd makes a cameo appearance, singing a sea shanty in the inn before Ishmael (Richard Basehart) signs aboard the Pequod.